jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The woodcutter says nothing.

 "Because Rome understood power.
 Julius Caesar built a wooden bridge over the Rhine in ten days.
 He crossed it, marched his beautiful legions, then left, burning his wonder behind him.
 The bridge was theater.
 A demonstration.
 The Germans were dumbfounded by our technology.
 They used log boats to cross.
+And thought hammers and water wheels were magic.
 So confused and scared they left Rome alone for centuries; because of a few bridges."

-"My lumber order is for a bridge.
+"My lumber order is for a bridgev in Certaldo.
 Funny, huh?
 Why were we cruel?"

 "When they raided us they'd die.
 Instead they traded and we had peace.
 We were *effective*.
 The desert became peace—Roman peace, which created prosperity, maintained by Roman swords and virtue."

 The woodcutter shifts.
-"Some people say—"
+"What happened then?"

+"Weak children ate the glory of great Emperors.
+Commodus turned an empire of gold into one of rust.

+"I see.
+They had no faith in the..."

 "We can't live in their words.
 I'm telling you what *is*."
 Niccolo drops the stick.
 "Now we Italians read Aristotle and debate morality while foreigners occupy our cities.
 We have the *words* of the ancients but not their *methods*."